fguennoun/rxjs-demo/README.md

 - ✅ How to cache HTTP requests
 - ✅ How to handle errors gracefully
 - ✅ How to use the async pipe
+- ✅ How to handle DOM events with `fromEvent`
+- ✅ How to create timers with `interval`
+- ✅ How to combine Observables with `merge` and `combineLatest`
+- ✅ How to use `Subject` for reactive communication
+- ✅ How to implement keyboard shortcuts
+- ✅ How to create auto-refresh functionality
+- ✅ How to build notification systems
+- ✅ How to implement reactive sorting
+- ✅ How to use modern Angular control flow (`@if`, `@for`)
 - ✅ Best practices for RxJS in Angular

 ---